UK defends new virus restrictions; critics say it's too late

 “The prime minister has to balance protecting people’s lives and the NHS from the virus while also prioritizing things that matter to us as a society, like education and keeping as many people in employment as possible," Jenrick said. "(He also must ensure) that other health risks, like mental health and illnesses, don’t get neglected as a result.”

+The government said 143 people had died within 28 days of testing positive for COVID-19 in the 24 hours until Tuesday morning.

-Britain's number of confirmed COVID-19 cases has more than tripled in the last three weeks, with infection rates rising across all age groups and regions.
+Britain's daily number of new confirmed COVID-19 cases has more than tripled in the past three weeks, with 17,234 further cases confirmed Tuesday.

+Infection rates are rising across all age groups and regions.
 The highest infection rates are in the northeast and northwest, with more than 600 cases per 100,000 people in Liverpool and nearly 500 per 100,000 in Manchester, compared with fewer than 100 cases per 100,000 in many parts of London.

+“The trend in COVID related deaths is starting to rise quickly which is hugely concerning,'' said Dr. Yvonne Doyle, medical director at Public Health England.
+"We have seen cases increasing especially in older age groups which is leading to more hospital admissions.
+This is a stark reminder for us to follow the guidelines.''

 Andrew Hayward, professor of infectious disease epidemiology at University College London, said it wasn't surprising that coronavirus cases had continued to rise since the government chose to implement less restrictive measures than its advisers recommended.